18 December 2012

 The quest is to find seven lost lords who were exiled some years previously.
 The crew visit various islands, with some exciting adventures along the way.
 Eustace is obnoxiously awful at first, but a dramatic experience improves his character enormously.

-The book, at one meta level, is about each individual's responsibility for their own actions and behaviour, and the ease with which we fall into temptation (Edmund wanting to be in charge, Lucy wanting to be beautiful, Eustace being generally horrible) and the need for everyone to overcome their failings and errors individually.
-The idea of a 'dark' which can be conquered by magic swords rather misses the point, in my view.
+The book, at one meta level, is about each individual's responsibility for their own actions and behaviour.
+It demonstrates the ease with which we fall into temptation (Edmund wanting to be in charge, Lucy wanting to be beautiful, Eustace being generally horrible).
+It also shows the need for everyone to overcome their failings and errors individually.
+So the idea of a 'dark' which can be conquered by magic swords rather misses the point, in my view.

 However, overall, we thought that 'The Voyage of the Dawn Treader' was very well done.
-Eustace (Will Poulter) is wonderfully done, quite believably dreadful - arrogant, bullying and generally rude - and his eventual transformation seems quite believable.
-Reepicheep the mouse is brilliant - modern technology makes the talking animals seem almost realistic, and Reepicheep's character comes through delightfully.
+Eustace (Will Poulter) is wonderfully done, quite believably dreadful - arrogant, bullying and generally rude - and his eventual transformation seems entirely believable.
+Reepicheep the mouse is brilliant.
+Modern technology makes the talking animals seem almost realistic, and Reepicheep's character comes through delightfully.

 Definitely worth seeing for anyone who has enjoyed the books, or who has seen the earlier films.
 It makes sense on its own, but I would recommend watching 'The Lion, the Witch and the Wardrobe' first (or, at least, reading the book).